 Initially, the personal collection of butterflies, birds and mammals of Prince Ferdinand (a Bulgarian monarch who was later proclaimed a tsar; ruling in the period 1887 – 1918).
 Later, in 1907, the first museum exposition was established.
 It was made by its first curator – the German ornithologist Paul Leverkun (who lived and worked in Bulgaria in the period 1892 – 1905).

 The museum has been situated in its present building since 1936.
 During the bombing in the Second World War the building was harmed but the exponents were saved, and since 1948 the museum had been receiving visitors again.

-At present the expositions are placed in 16 halls on the four museum floors.
-Some of the most valuable exponents are the Caroline parrot (Conuropsis Carolinensis), which has extinct in the beginning of the 20th century, moonstones, etc.
+At present, the expositions are placed in 16 halls on the four museum floors.
+Some of the most valuable exponents are the Caroline parrot (Conuropsis Carolinensis), which has extinct at the beginning of the 20th century, moonstones, etc.

 An exposition dedicated to minerals is placed on both sides of the central foyer.
 More than 1300 specimens are presented on the right.
 Among them are native elements such as platinum metals, gold, silver, newly found mineral articles from Bulgaria, etc. Another hall, dedicated to mineralogy is placed in the other hall.
 The process of formation of the minerals is presented there.
 The hall for temporary museum expositions is situated between two halls.
 Exhibitions and collections of Bulgarian and foreign museums are placed in the hall.